HISPlayer/UnityVisionOS-SDK/setup-guide.md

 You can also create your own RenderTexture by clicking **Assets > Create > Render Texutre** and then create a **Material** referencing the **Render Texture**.

 We recommend you to create your own shaders for the created material.
-Please, refer to  **Packages > HISPlayer SDK > Scripts > Shaders > HISPlayerDefaultShader.shader**
+Please, refer to  **Packages > HISPlayer SDK > Scripts > Shaders > HISPlayerDefaultVisionOSShader.shader**

 #### Mixed Reality mode
 In the case of **Mixed Reality** mode, please, import our [HISPlayer Sample](https://hisplayer.github.io/UnityVisionOS-SDK/#/./import-sample) and refer to **Assets > HISPlayerSample > Resources > visionOS-MR > HISPlayerVisionOSMRMaterial.material** and **Assets > HISPlayerSample > Resources > visionOS-MR > HISPlayerVisionOSMRRenderTexture.renderTexture**.
 You can attach the HISPlayerVisionOSMRMaterial.material to the GameObject that is going to render the video content.
 Finally, attach HISPlayerVisionOSMRRenderTexture.renderTexture to the stream controller component.